nfroidure/knifecycle/README.md

 // bin.js
 import fs from 'fs';
 import { YError } from 'YError';
-import {
-  Knifecycle,
-  initializer,
-  constant,
-  inject,
-  name
-} from 'knifecycle';
+import { Knifecycle, initializer, constant, inject, name } from 'knifecycle';

 // First of all we create a new Knifecycle instance const $ = new Knifecycle();

 // Some of our code with rely on the process environment
 // let's inject it as a constant instead of directly
-// pickking env vars in `process.env` to make our code
+// picking env vars in `process.env` to make our code
 // easily testable
 $.register(constant('ENV', process.env));